 Simple English definitions for legal terms

-Read a random definition: testimony
+Read a random definition: common elements

 Bunkhouse rule: If an employee gets hurt while living in their employer's housing, they can still get compensation even if the injury happened when they weren't working.